 VMD enabled: Configuration section with controls, video picture, and motion detection inset, the latter with mask applied.
-The mask permits motion detection in the left and upper areas of the picture.
+The mask permits motion detection in the right half of the picture only, at the top of the stairs, so passers-by and cars would not be registered by the detector facility; neither will the details in the background (the trees are reflected in the window pane though, and this could be masked separately).

-ltem Description Enable VMD Expands the Configuration section, as shown in the above figure.
+Item Description Enable VMD Expands the Configuration section, as shown in the above figure.
 Sensitivity This setting relates to local detection levels: local change is only detected if its level exceeds a certain value.
 The sensitivity setting can be used to eliminate unwanted ('false') triggering (e.g. caused by background noise or constant local movement).
-Global threshold low These settings relate to the summed amount of change within fully Global threshold high or partly unmasked portion(s) of the screen; a value between the two thresholds gives rise to a corresponding VMD alarm.
+Global threshold low These settings relate to the summed amount of change within fully or partly unmasked portion(s) of the screen; a value between the two thresholds gives rise to a corresponding VMD alarm.
 The level of this alarm can be set (A-N) using separate TKH Security software.
-VMD response Fast or Filtered .
+Global threshold high VMD response Fast or Filtered.
 Filtering is used to suppress a single peak as false triggering.

-12.7.3 Set the mask
+12.8.3 Set the mask

-✤ To set a mask
+▶ To set a mask

-- To edit the mask, click on the grid that is put over the image.
-One or more mask elements at, and possibly around, that position, are produced. - Hold the standard mouse button and drag, to 'brush' (i.e. mask) larger areas, with a 'Normal', 'Small', or 'Large' brush. - Use the 'Invert Mask' button to reverse a selection. - Hold the right mouse button and drag, to erase mask areas. - Use the 'Save' button to store the mask in the unit.
+To edit the mask, click on the grid that is put over the image.
+One or more mask elements at, and possibly around, that position, are produced.

+- Hold the standard mouse button and drag, to 'brush' (i.e. mask) larger areas, with a 'Normal', 'Small', or 'Large' brush. - Use the 'Invert Mask' button to reverse a selection. - Hold the right mouse button and drag, to erase mask areas. - Use the 'Save' button to store the mask in the unit.

-To delete a mask
+▶ To delete a mask